polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 traverse it, and execute it - But this creates another problem for you, which is that you will need a mechanism to store data.
 This is accomplished by prefixing a node's name with a "." character, at which point the Hyperlambda evaluator will ignore it, as it is traversing your tree, and _not_ attempt to signal that particular node as a slot.
+Think of all nodes starting with a `.` character as _"data segments"_ or variables for that matter.

 Combining _"data nodes"_ with expressions, allows you to use, modify and reference these as _"variables"_.
 Below is an example.